superwalnut/odyssey/README.md

 - make sure you have the .env file contains all required secrets. (https://github.com/superwalnut/hbc-secrets)

+- also copy the local.environment.ts to environment folder for local debug (https://github.com/superwalnut/hbc-secrets)

 - npm run start or ng serve

 ## Build & Deploy